 If you need help putting these concepts into practice, don't hesitate to call our Counseling department.
 They can provide you with referrals to qualified marriage and family therapists in your area who specialize in communication issues.
 They would also be more than happy to discuss your situation with you over the phone.

-In this iQuestions video from Focus on the Family, Dr. Gary Chapman tells how to respond when you feel your spouse is behaving irresponsibly.
+Ways to Positively Impact Your Spouse's Behavior: Dr. Gary Chapman tells how to respond when you feel your spouse is behaving irresponsibly.

 Love and Respect